nickpoerio/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 First I applied grayscale to images: color information doesn't seem to be extremely meaningful in order to discern from a sign to another.
-Then I applied image effects in order to augment the training set.
-In particular, I applied the following transformations, randomly:
+Then I applied image effects in order to augment the training set, in particular for the less numerous classes.
+I applied the following geometric transformations, randomly:

 1. translation
 2. rotation
 3. perspective transformation
 4. zoom

-From a quick look at the samples there seemed to be already enough blurring and brightening/darkening effects.
+Geometric transformations try to augment the diffferent possible views of a sign.
+On the other hand, from a quick look at the samples, there seemed to be already enough blurring and brightening/darkening effects.
 I augmented at least once each training sample.
 Less numerous classes have been augmented so that all classes have a similar number of samples in the training set

 ![alt text][image5]